-The Year 8 History course focuses on the end of the ancient period to the beginning of the modern period (c650 - 1750) and is based on two depth studies: The Western and Islamic World, The Asia-Pacific World and Expanding Contacts.
+The Year 8 History course focuses on the end of the ancient period to the beginning of the modern period (c650 - 1750).
+They explain the causes and effects of events, development, turning points or challenges in Medieval, Renaissance or pre-modern Europe.
 Students develop skills in research, source analysis, history empathy and cooperative learning, and they learn to use historical evidence to support an interpretation.